International Women’s Day 2020 (March 8) – Women Who Inspire Us

 Autumn Conrad Schiff, Recruiting Manager

-My grandmother was widowed at age 28 with four young kids in 1960 at a time when most women didn’t have the independence we take for granted today.
+My grandmother was widowed at age 28 with four young kids.
+This was in 1960 at a time when most women didn’t have the independence we take for granted today.
 To support family, she went to school and got a job as a secretary.
-She eventually started her own business and became financially independent, but still taught all of her grandchildren to sew, garden, cook and work hard.
+She eventually started her own business and became financially independent, but still taught all of her grandchildren to sew, garden, cook, and work hard.
 She was a great role model.

 Jen Todd, Senior Manager, Client Services

-I am blessed to have many inspirational women in life, one of whom is my cousin Judge Mary Ann Cohen.
+It is a blessing to have many inspirational women in my life.
+One of whom, Judge Mary Ann Cohen, is my cousin.
 I try to emulate her strength, generosity, and deep love of family in all that I do.
 I love and respect her professionalism and wisdom, her compassion and ability to understand and empathize with all people, and her love and importance of family.